tsandil/the_movies_db/README.md

 1. **API Key** : Add your TheMovieDB API key as an Airflow variable named ```the_moviedb_auth_key``` in Airflow's Admin > Variables.

 2. **PostgreSQL Connection** : Set up a PostgreSQL connection in Airflow with the connection ID ```themovies_con```.
+   - host: `host.docker.internal` if running from local machine
+   - database: `your_database`

 How to Run using Astro CLI
 =======